Brothers and Sisters

 Afterwards I freed Linda from it’s ZX Interface 1.
 I assume someone did not know that a ZX Interface 1 is fixed with two screws to the computers case and ripped it off with pure force.
 This broke the ZX Interface 1 housing at some spots – the inner interface board and connectors seemed not to be affected.

 Further it turned out Linda’s keyboard membrane was pretty worn – not much better than that in my Issue 2 ZX Spectrum.
 Luckily nowadays it is easily possible to get replacement membranes or even real upgrades to the shady Sinclair membrane design.
 I picked up one of the ready-to-use 48P-KDLX replacements PCB which feature real tactile switches.
 Now Linda clicks and beeps.
+While the overall appearance and craftsmanship of the 48P-KDLX replacement is more or less perfect it does not really work reliable due to (very minor) replacements of the switches in relation to the original keys, so I just ended with standard replacement keyboard foils.

 Related Links

-Sinclair ZX Spectrum +
+Sinclair ZX Spectrum+

 Sinclair ZX Interface 1